blacklabelops-legacy/centos/README.md

 Deprecated repository, method does not work anymore!

+If you still want to create your own base image look here: [Docker: Create a base image](https://docs.docker.com/engine/userguide/eng-image/baseimages/)

 ## Release: blacklabelops/centos:latest

 In my view the most flexible way to build Docker Base Images.
 This project builds docker base images from kickstart files.